monkvision/monkjs/documentation/docs/introduction.md

   run during this inspection.
 3. Take pictures of your vehicle and add them to your inspection using the `POST /inspection/{id}/images` endpoint.
 For each picture, specify which *Task* you want to run on it.
-4. *(optional)* Ask the API to analyze the quality of the images before running the AI models on them
+4. Analyze the result of the image quality checks and retake non-compliant pictures.
-5. Once all the pictures are uploaded, tell the API to start inspection *Tasks* by using the `PATCH /inspection/{id}/tasks/{name}` endpoint.
+5. Once all the pictures are uploaded, tell the API to start the inspection *Tasks* by using the `PATCH /inspection/{id}/tasks/{name}` endpoint.
 6. Wait for the *Tasks* to complete.
 7. Obtain the results of the inspection using the `GET /inspection` endpoint.
-8. *(optional)* Update the AI results if some of them are wrong using the different severity endpoints.
+8. Update the AI results if some of them are wrong using the different severity endpoints.
 9. Ask the API to generate a PDF report containing the summary of the inspection results using the `POST /inspections/${id}/pdf` endpoint.
 10. Wait for the PDF to be generated.